-Consisting of approximately 3,300 acres, the Preserve supports a globally rare inland pine barrens ecosystem which is home to more than 75 species of rare and endangered plants and animals.
-Of the 3,300 acres of protected land, only two thirds of the acreage currently supports pine barrens habitat.
+Of the 3,400+ acres of protected land, only two thirds of the acreage currently support pine barrens habitat.
 The other third requires restoration with the intention of eradicating non-native vegetation and re-vegetating with native species.
-In order to maintain the unique ecotypes of plant species located in the Albany Pine Bush, we have committed to utilizing only sources of seed that originate in the Glacial Lake Albany footprint for all of our restoration work.
+To maintain the unique ecotypes of plant species located in the Albany Pine Bush, we have committed to utilizing only sources of seed that originate in the Glacial Lake Albany footprint for all of our restoration work.
 This means that the many pounds of native seed required for restoration planting must be hand collected by preserve staff and volunteers.
 The APB Certified Seed Collector helps in this regard by scouting for native seed patches throughout the Albany Pine Bush Preserve, collecting ripe native seed, and leading volunteers on weekend seed collecting trips.

-In order to become a Certified Seed Collector, volunteers must complete a minimum of 7 hours of classroom and in the field training.
-Topics discussed during training sessions will be: basic botany, plant identification, seed species ID, seed collecting notes, invasive species ID, APB rules and regulations, logistics of seed collection, and working with volunteers.
+To become a Certified Seed Collector, volunteers must complete a minimum of 7 hours of classroom and field training.
+Topics discussed during training sessions will be basic botany, plant identification, seed species ID, seed collecting notes, invasive species ID, APB rules and regulations, logistics of seed collection, and working with volunteers.

 DUTIES OF THE APB Certified Seed Collector

-2. Maintain an observant watch on seed collection areas; record species flowering time, and seed development notes.
+- Maintain an observant watch on seed collection areas; record species flowering time and seed development notes.

-5. Keep careful track of amounts of seed collected.
+- Keep careful track of amounts of seed collected and

-6. Have a great time while helping to further our goal of restoring the pine bush!
+- Have a great time while helping to further our goal of restoring the pine bush.

-1. Attendance at all training sessions is mandatory.
-Training sessions will be held at the following times: Tuesday, June 2, 2020, 6:30-8:30pm; Thursday, June 4, 2020, 6:30-8:30pm; and Saturday, June 6, 2020 9am-12pm.
-The first two sessions will be indoors, while the third session will be outdoors (rain or shine), so please dress appropriately.
-We will meet for all training sessions at the Albany Pine Bush Discovery Center located at 195 New Karner Road, Albany, NY 12205.
+1. Attendance at all training sessions is mandatory, training Sessions will be held at the following times: Tuesday, May 30, 2023 6:30pm-8:30pm; Thursday, June 1, 2023 6:30pm-8:30pm; and Saturday, June 3, 2023 9am-12pm.
+The first two sessions will be indoors, the third session will be outdoors rain or shine, so please dress appropriately.
+We will meet for all training sessions at the Pine Bush Discovery Center located at 195 New Karner Road, Albany, NY 12205.

-2. Required Materials: Attendees must purchase and bring a copy of Newcomb’s Wildflower Guide by Lawrence Newcomb, ISBN # 0316604429 to all training sessions*.
-New, these books should cost around $20, used they can be found online for as little as $10 (check www.addall.com and search by ISBN #).
-Additionally, attendees should bring a pen/pencil and something to take notes on.
+2. Required Materials: Attendees must purchase and bring a copy of Newcomb’s Wildflower Guide by Lawrence Newcomb, ISBN # 0316604429 to all training sessions1.
+New, these books should cost around $20, used they can be found online for as little as $10 Additionally, attendees should bring a pen/pencil and something to take notes on.
 A hand loupe or magnifying glass may be helpful for plant ID, but is not required.